 But what happens to these chemicals?

-Undoubtedly, the commercial eggs that we buy from the store continue to be laid buy intensively farmed chickens, and not from those truly free range chickens who roam grassy fields in the bright sunshine.
+Most of the time, the commercial eggs that we buy from the store continue to be laid buy intensively farmed chickens, and not from those truly free range chickens who roam grassy fields in the bright sunshine.
 Free roaming chickens get to enjoy the best organic feed for chickens possible.
 The concentrated chemicals that are fed to these chickens may well be passed through the eggs and onto the consumer.
 That is you and me!

 So, how to get organic eggs from chickens….?